 - Support the NEUROLOGICAL INTERCONNECTIVITY of our children’s brains rather than the eradication of bad behaviour

-- Take an INQUISITIVE stance about what our child is NOT ABLE TO DO in a situation and how we can support him/her
+- Take an INQUISITIVE stance about what our child is NOT ABLE TO DO in a situation and how we can support them

 - Use a developmental approach by seeing BEHAVIOUR AS A CLUE to underlying processes